-- (1) our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended, filed with the SEC on April 29, 2022 and amended on May 27, 2022; - (2) our current reports on Form 6-K, filed with the SEC on September 26, 2022, October 11, 2022, and October 26, 2022; - (3) the description of our ordinary shares contained in our registration statements on Form 8-A, filed with the SEC on October 24, 2017, which incorporates by reference the description of the Registrant's ordinary shares set forth in the Registrant's Registration Statement on Form S-1 (Registration No. 333-220510), as amended, originally filed with the SEC on September 18, 2017, including any amendments or reports filed for the purpose of updating such description, and any amendment or report filed for the purpose of updating such description; - (4) any future annual reports on Form 20-F filed with the SEC after the date of this prospectus and prior to the termination of the offering of the securities offered by this prospectus; and - (5) any future reports of foreign private issuer on Form 6-K that we furnish to the SEC after the date of this prospectus that are identified in such reports as being incorporated by reference into the registration statement of which this prospectus forms a part.
+- (1) our annual report on Form 20-F for the fiscal year ended December 31, 2021, as amended, filed with the SEC on April 29, 2022 and amended on May 27, 2022; - (2) the description of our ordinary shares contained in our registration statements on Form 8-A, filed with the SEC on October 24, 2017, which incorporates by reference the description of the Registrant's ordinary shares set forth in the Registrant's Registration Statement on Form S-1 (Registration No. 333-220510), as amended, originally filed with the SEC on September 18, 2017, including any amendments or reports filed for the purpose of updating such description, and any amendment or report filed for the purpose of updating such description; - (3) any future annual reports on Form 20-F filed with the SEC after the date of this prospectus and prior to the termination of the offering of the securities offered by this prospectus; and - (4) any future reports of foreign private issuer on Form 6-K that we furnish to the SEC after the date of this prospectus that are identified in such reports as being incorporated by reference into the registration statement of which this prospectus forms a part.